israel-007/DBreeze/README.md

 ```

+## Updates

+> AppTables can now be referenced in app.env: You can change the location of you AppTables in DBreeze/app.env if you decide to move it.

 ## Contribution

 Contributions to DBreeze are welcomed!
 Feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvement.